maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 <!-- TOC --><a name="rem-scon"></a>
 ### {`REM`|`'`|`!`} [*scon*]

 `REM`, short for "remark", is used to insert comment text into the program code.
 Any text on the line after the `REM` is ignored, and execution immediately moves to the next line.
 RetroBASIC supports the alternative versions, `'` and `!`.
 The former was first introduced in Dartmouth v4 and is widely used in MS-derived BASICs.
 The latter, taken from Fortran, was first found in Tymshare SUPER BASIC, and is seen in a few other dialects.
-The short forms only work if they are the first non-whitespace character in a statement, the `!` serves other purposes in some dialects but will always be found following a statement keyword.
+The short forms only work if they are the first non-whitespace character in a statement, the `!` serves other purposes in some dialects but will always be found following a statement keyword in those cases.

 #### Examples: